momyc/gevent-fastcgi/README.md

 #gevent-fastcgi

-This is FastCGI/WSGI server implementation using gevent library.
+FastCGI/WSGI server implementation using gevent library.
+No need to monkeypatch and slow down your favourite FastCGI server in order to make it "green".

+Supports connection multiplexing.
+Out-of-the-box support for Django and frameworks that use PasteDeploy including Pylons and Pyramid.

 ## Installation